tellor-io/auto-tipper-bot-liquity/README.md

 ```

 ### Usage
 Add your private key and rpc url to `.env` file.
-Update the `QUERY_ID`, `QUERY_DATA`, and `CHAINLINK_AGGREGATOR_ADDRESS`, and `NETWORK` to your desired values.
+Update the `QUERY_ID`, `QUERY_DATA`, and `API3_FEED_ADDRESS`, and `NETWORK` to your desired values.
 Set the `INTERVAL` based on how often you want the bot to check conditions for adding a tip.

 If you want your bot to tip based on a collateral price change threshold, set the `PRICE_CHANGE_THRESHOLD` to a value greater than 0.
 A value of `0.05` represents a price change of 5%, for example.
 Set `COLLATERAL_TOKEN_PRICE_URL_COINGECKO` to the url of the price feed for your collateral token.
-With this feature enabled, the bot will tip if any of the "Chainlink is down" conditions are met, and the collateral token price changes by more than this threshold.
-Note that, in the event any of the "Chainlink is down" conditions are met, the bot will also continue to tip in an interval of `CHAINLINK_IS_FROZEN_TIMEOUT`.
+With this feature enabled, the bot will tip if any of the "API3 is down" conditions are met, and the collateral token price changes by more than this threshold.
+Note that, in the event any of the "API3 is down" conditions are met, the bot will also continue to tip in an interval of `API3_IS_FROZEN_TIMEOUT`.
 To disable this feature, set `PRICE_CHANGE_THRESHOLD` to `0`.

 **To begin tipping**
 ```sh